-13. The upper strata of the Big Lost River Aquifer are primarily made up of unconsolidated alluvial material (clay, sand and gravel).
-(Testimony of Dr. Wood and Dr. Brockway) The Eastern Snake Plain Aquifer ("ESPA") near Arco is comprised of clay, basalt, and lava.
+13. The upper strata of the Big Lost River Aquifer are primarily comprised of unconsolidated alluvial material (clay, sand and gravel).
+(Testimony of Dr. Wood and Dr. Brockway) The Eastern Snake Plain Aquifer ("ESPA") near Arco is comprised of basalt and clay.
 (Id.)